ozobi/Data-Physics-User-Manual/README.md

   - `2-download-repository.ps1`

 - Default installation folder is `C:\Data-Physics-User-Manual-Generator`.
-- Extract user manual contents package under `Contents` directory.
+- Extract user manual package under `Contents` directory.
 - Run `Compile.ps1` to generate the website and/or the PDF.